gt-crnch-rg/read-the-docs/docs/lucata/lucata-getting-started.rst

 * **rg-login.crnch.gatech.edu**: primary login VM for Rogue’s Gallery.
 Use this VM to log in to another node for testing and simulation from off campus.
 * **rg-emu-dev.crnch.gatech.edu**: VM for **Lucata compilation and simulation**
 * **pf<0-3>.crnch.gatech.edu**: Lucata Pathfinder chassis for HW execution
-* **karrawingi-login.crnch.gatech.edu**: The main EMU Chick node, used for login and transferring files to a specific node/set of nodes.
-    * **NOTE:** You cannot run any code on this node and will need to copy your code to n0-n7 on the Emu machine.
+* **karrawingi-login.crnch.gatech.edu**: The main EMU Chick node, used for login and transferring files to a specific node/set of nodes. **NOTE:** You cannot run any code on this node and will need to copy your code to n0-n7 on the Emu Chick machine.

 Lucata Workflow
 --------------